CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>[SSID Value](Status)</summary><blockquote>
 SSID value.<br>
 Shows “Connected” if the device is currently connected to this network.<br> Every SSID on the list leads to additional information about the network.
-See descriptions below.<br><br>
+See descriptions below.<br>

 ![](./img/wifinetworkconfig.png)